-Certification exams are available in each specific specialty concentration offered in the King University MSN program.
+Certification exams are available for specialty concentrations offered in the King University MSN and post-MSN certificate programs.
 Educational and experience requirements for taking the certification examinations are different for each specific concentration.
 In many states, including Tennessee and Virginia, certification by a national credentialing body is required for all advanced practice nurses.
 Graduates of the FNP program will meet eligibility requirements to take either the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP) FNP certification examinations.
-Graduates of the PNP program will meet eligibility requirements to take either the ANCC or the Pediatric Nurse Credentialing Board (PNCB) certification exams.
-For FNP and PNP students who plan to practice in a state other than Tennessee, it is imperative that students identify the specific state's APN licensure requirements and scope of advanced nursing practice.
+Graduates of the PNP program will meet eligibility requirements to take the Pediatric Nurse Credentialing Board (PNCB) certification exam.
+Graduates of the PMHNP program will meet eligibility requirements to take the ANCC certification exam.
+For FNP, PMHNP, and PNP students who plan to practice in a state other than Tennessee, it is imperative that students identify the specific state's APN licensure requirements and scope of advanced nursing practice.